sPHENIX-Collaboration/analysis/PhotonConversion/README.md

 - I have been using ![this ATLAS paper](https://github.com/FrancescoVassalli/SinglePhoton/files/2742038/4layerRecopT.pdf) as a reference.
 The relevent information starts on page 136 of the pdf

 **Conversion Efficiency**
-- At begin I studied the exiting efficiency of the sPHENIX simulation to recover converted photons.
+- I first studied the exiting efficiency of the sPHENIX simulation to recover converted photons.
 These two plots were made on 12/3/18 and describe the effiency relative to radius and pT for single photon events using SvtxTrack reconstruction.
 This is also known as the inside out method.
 ![pT](https://github.com/FrancescoVassalli/SinglePhoton/files/2742038/4layerRecopT.pdf)
 ![radius](https://github.com/FrancescoVassalli/SinglePhoton/files/2742038/4layerRecoR.pdf)
 It may be useful to compare this to the ![ATLAS effiency](https://user-images.githubusercontent.com/31448119/50920392-7f50c280-1402-11e9-9750-d93955f9af22.png)